apache/beam/learning/tour-of-beam/learning-content/final-challenge/final-challenge-1/description.md

 -->
 ### Final challenge 1

-You have a transaction file with data.
-You need to parse the csv file.
-And write a **Pojo class** for it so that Pipeline understands which object it is working with.
-Make a report that is sent every 30 seconds.
-Filter so that the **quantity** of the product is more than 20.
-And divide into 2 parts.
-In the first part, the transaction **price** should be more than 10, the second less.
-Combine so that for each transaction id there is a summed price.
-And write in two files for **"price more than 10"** and **"price less than 10"**.
+You’re given a csv file with purchase transactions.
+Write a Beam pipeline to prepare a send report every 30 seconds.
+The report needs to be created only for transactions where quantity is more than 20.

+Report should consist of two files named "**price more than 10**" and "**price less than 10**":

+* Total transactions amount grouped by **ProductNo** for products with **price** greater than 10
+* Total transactions amount grouped by **ProductNo** for products with **price** less than 10

 | TransactionNo | Date      | ProductNo | ProductName                         | Price | Quantity | CustomerNo | Country        |
 |---------------|-----------|-----------|-------------------------------------|-------|----------|------------|----------------|